 Downy Woodpeckers do not migrate.
 They remain in their range year-round and survive the winter by foraging in trees for dormant insects.
 However, some birds in the northernmost part of the range may move further south in the winter.
 And, birds in mountainous areas may move to lower elevations as the weather gets colder.

 Breeding pairs form in late winter.
 These little woodpeckers build their nests in dead trees.
 The male and female work together to excavate a cavity around 6 to 12 inches in depth.
 The cavity can be as high as sixty feet from the ground and is camouflaged by moss or built on the underside of a tree limb.

-Typical clutch size ranges from four to eight tiny eggs, which are incubated over a 12-day period.
+Typical clutch size ranges from four to eight tiny eggs, which are incubated over 12 days.
 Afterward, the nestlings remain home for another 18-21 days.
 During this time, both the male and female woodpecker brings food to the hatchlings.
 After leaving the nest, fledgling Downy Woodpeckers may shadow their parents for several months.
 A pair of woodpeckers will only produce one brood per year.